Support for Impact

 Time

 Undertaking impact and innovation activities can be time consuming and, with the exception of certain external grants, not directly funded.
-This runs the risk of research impact being a low priority compared with other areas of staff activity.
-We aim to address this by allocating time in the WAMM and creating a specific entry for impact activities.
-WAMM has been suspended for the 2023 calendar year in order to improve its functionality.
+This runs the risk of research impact having a lower priority compared to other areas of staff activity.
+In the past, we aimed to address this by allocating time in the WAMM and creating a specific entry for impact activities.
+WAMM has been suspended since the 2023 calendar year in order to improve its functionality.

 Support